-Although a Baby Massage (or Infant Massage) can certainly be given without oils, it’s nevertheless rather common to use them.
+Although a Baby Massage (also called Infant Massage) can certainly be given without oils, it’s nevertheless rather common to use them.
 Oils can have a variety of health benefits for the baby if used with certain precautions, and if certain contraindications are taken into account.

 Now, let’s take a look at some of the benefits of using oils in Baby Massage.
 For instance, the use of particular massage oils, such as Medium Chain Triglycerides oils (MCTs), Coconut oil, Safflower oil, and Sunflower oil can support rapid weight gain.
 In fact, the oil with its nutrients is taken up through the skin (so-called transcutaneous intake).